Q: Does Medicare cover hearing aids?

 Q: Is there a cost or do I pay a co-pay for the screening appointment?

-A: No. Hearing screenings are free.
-The costs will be incurred for the hearing aids, ear molds, etc.
+A: No, the initial hearing screening is free.
+There could be costs will be incurred for the hearing aids, ear molds, etc.

 Q: Do I have to meet my deductible before I can use my hearing aid benefits?